 Why Does a Lawsuit Take So Long?

-I hear this a lot from clients.
-As a personal injury lawyer in Arkansas who represents seriously injured people, I am all too familiar with this concern.
-Because I am right there with my clients throughout the entire process, I certainly understand the concern, and I do my best to explain every stage of the process to put my clients’ minds at ease.
+We hear this a lot from clients.
+As personal injury lawyers in Arkansas who represents seriously injured people, we are all too familiar with this concern.
+Because we are right there with our clients throughout the entire process, we certainly understand the concern, and we do our best to explain every stage of the process to put our clients’ minds at ease.

 From the time of injury until the final resolution, a couple years can pass.
 The process can be slow and frustrating.
 Undoubtedly, insurance companies and large corporations operate under the belief that time is on their side.
 So, there is definitely an effort by these companies to delay every step of the process.
 Many insurance companies operate under the idea that over time, the victim will become desperate and look to settle their case for likely less than it is truly worth.
 That is why it is so important to hang in there.